Frequently Asked Questions

 Q. What can I expect with a hand sculpture?

 A. This procedure is far less involved than a body casting.
-Once you have made your appointment allow for a 20 – 30 minute studio session.
+Once you have made your appointment allow for a 20 – 30 minute session.
 The initial moulding process only takes 4-5 minutes.
 With smaller children it is our experience that they do require a slightly longer time as we do like to talk them through a “dry run” before taking the mould.
 A range of colours and finishes are available for your sculpture and engraved plaques are also available on request.